-- i.
+i.
 The dispenser shall affix a label to the naloxone container that bears the name and strength of the dispensed naloxone, directions as indicated on the standing order, name of prescriber, date of dispensing, and name and address or telephone of dispensing entity.
 The name of the recipient does not have to appear on the label.
-Optional items that may be dispensed that do not require labeling include rescue breathing masks and latex-free gloves. - ii.
+Optional items that may be dispensed that do not require labeling include rescue breathing masks and latex-free gloves.

+ii.
 The dispenser shall maintain a record of dispensing indicating the name of the recipient, the name, strength, and quantity of naloxone dispensed, date of dispensing, and name or initials of dispenser.
-Such record shall be maintained for two years from the date of dispensing. - iii.
+Such record shall be maintained for two years from the date of dispensing.

+- iii.
 The standing order must be maintained for two years from the last date of dispensing. - iv.
 If the dispenser is dispensing an injectable naloxone formulation with a hypodermic needle or syringe, the dispenser shall comply with the requirements of Board of Pharmacy Regulation 18VAC110-20-735, in lieu of the requirements listed above in section (i) and (ii). - v.
 The naloxone, hypodermic needles, and syringes shall be stored and transported under appropriate storage conditions in accordance with the manufacturer's directions to protect from adulteration and unlawful use.

 f.
-Required Instruction
+Instruction

-i.
-The dispenser shall provide instruction to the recipient on opioid overdose prevention, overdose recognition, proper administration and dosing of naloxone, effectiveness and response following administration, adverse effects, safety, storage conditions, and expiration date.
-If the recipient refuses instruction, the instruction may be accomplished by providing the recipient with the current REVIVE! brochure available on the Department of Behavioral Health and Developmental Services website at http://www.dhp.virginia.gov/Pharmacy/docs/osas-revive-pharmacy-dispensing-brochure.pdf If the recipient indicates interest in addiction treatment, recovery services, or medication disposal resources at this time, information or referrals to appropriate resources may be provided.
+While it is not required by law, the dispenser may provide instruction to the recipient on opioid overdose prevention, overdose recognition, proper administration and dosing of naloxone, effectiveness and response following administration, adverse effects, safety, storage conditions, and expiration date.
+Such instruction, the instruction may be accomplished by providing the recipient with the current REVIVE!
+Pharmacy dispensing brochure available on the Department of Behavioral Health and Developmental Services website or the link above.
+If the recipient indicates interest in addiction treatment, recovery services, or medication disposal resources at this time, information or referrals to appropriate resources may be provided.

-ii.
 If the dispenser is dispensing an injectable naloxone formulation with a hypodermic needle or syringe, the dispenser shall also train the individual on the proper administration of naloxone by and proper disposal of a hypodermic needle or syringe.

 III.
-Protocol for Pharmacies to Distribute Naloxone to Entities Authorized to Possess, Administer, and Dispense Naloxone
+Protocol for Pharmacies to Distribute Naloxone or Other Opioid Antagonists to Entities Authorized to Possess, Administer, and Dispense Such Drugs